bluefireteam/audioplayers/README.md

 This is a fork of [rxlabz's audioplayer](https://github.com/rxlabz/audioplayer), with the single difference that it supports playing multiple audios at the same time.

-Currently just for Android, help for iOS testing is appreciated.
+As of `0.3.0`, working for iOS as well!
+Thanks, @feroult!

 It has the exact same API, but now you can create several new AudioPlayers, each will be handled individually.